aidanboyne/BCM/_posts/2023-08-08-PBL_TTMM2_C2_DVTMisdiagnosis.md

 ![Cognitive biases case study](/img/CogBias2.jpg)

-Interruptions can also lead to errors - Flynn et al.[19] found that interruptions during drug dispensing increased the error rate by 3.42%.
-Sevdalis et al.[28] found that surgical team members perceived patient-related disruptions contributed most to errors (p < 0.01).
-Wiegmann et al.[34] found a linear relationship between surgical flow disruptions and errors; as the number of disruptions increased, so did the number of errors (r = .47, p < 0.05) [[ref]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3007093/).
+Interruptions can also lead to errors - Flynn et al. found that interruptions during drug dispensing increased the error rate by 3.42%.
+Sevdalis et al. found that surgical team members perceived patient-related disruptions contributed most to errors (p < 0.01).
+Wiegmann et al. found a linear relationship between surgical flow disruptions and errors; as the number of disruptions increased, so did the number of errors (r = .47, p < 0.05) [[ref]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3007093/).

 Reflection (guided or self) is key to overcoming bias.
 1. Physicians must fully appreciate the contribution of cognitive biases to errors in medical decision making